netdata/netdata/collectors/apps.plugin/README.md

 ## Comparison with console tools

-Ssh to a server running netdata and execute this:
+SSH to a server running Netdata and execute this:

 ```sh
 while true; do ls -l /var/run >/dev/null; done